 Node.js Handbook - Understanding Error-First Callbacks

 Update Dec.
-18, 2014: A much needed update to this article has been posted to The Node Way, a new series on the design patterns and best practices needed to build beautiful Node.js applications.
-Check it — and a ton of other great resources — out at thenodeway.io.
+18, 2014: A much needed update to this article has been posted to The Node Way, a new series on Node.js design patterns and best practices needed to build beautiful applications.
+Check it out at thenodeway.io.

 If the V8 Engine is the heart of your Node.js application, then your callbacks are its veins.
 They enable a balanced, non-blocking flow of control and processing power across applications and modules.
 But for callbacks to work at scale, developers needed a common, reliable protocol.
 The “error-first” callback (also known as an “errorback”, “errback”, or “node-style callback”) was first introduced to solve this problem, and has since become the standard protocol for Node.js callbacks.
 This post will define this pattern, it’s proper use, and exactly why it is so powerful.